 For when a priest bound a person, that person had to make atonement for their actions.
-When we forgive someone personally, we loose them from that debt.
+When we forgive someone personally, we loose them and cancel the debt.
 They need not make atonement to us.
 They are forgiven.

 Let’s watch this in action in Matthew 12:1-8, when Jesus and the disciples took advantage of the law that permitted personal consumption of a neighbor's grain (Deuteronomy 23:25).
 Hunger mercifully overrides the eighth commandment (Exodus 20:15), which prohibits theft.